iqtree/iqtree.github.io/doc/Developer-Guide.md

   url: alignment
 jekyll-->

-This guide gives developers an overview of IQ-TREE software, data structure and discusses possibility of implementing new models into IQ-TREE code.
+This guide gives developers an overview of IQ-TREE software design, data structure and discusses possibility of implementing new models into IQ-TREE code.
 <!--more-->

 To achieve both high performance and flexibility, IQ-TREE software has been entirely written in object oriented C++.
 Thus, it faciliates extending with new sequence data types or new models.
 IQ-TREE code consists of C++ *classes*, most of which inherits from three basal classes: `Alignment`, `ModelSubst` and `PhyloTree` to handle sequence alignments, models of substitution and phylogenetic trees, respectively.
 In the following we introduce these basal classes.